-Richie Hawtin just released his Plastikman record, and we partnered to do a limited run of the Subpac, vinyl and some other goodies.
+Richie Hawtin just released his Plastikman “EX” album, and we partnered with him to do a limited run of the Subpac, vinyl and some other goodies.
 So it’s a way for his fans to buy his music and experience it the way he meant for it to be.

 It was a door-to-door situation.
 We’re trying to change the paradigm of how people experience music, and the best way to do that is to go straight to music makers, telling them what we’re about and asking them if they want to meet.
 Most of them say “yes” because it caters to something that’s missing for them.
 As soon as we meet a handful of artists, we get introduced to more.
 Much of our early days were spent traveling in Europe to different artist studios and meeting with them, so the relationships happened very organically.

-Ok.
-Before we wrap up, I want to ask about StudioFeed’s other endeavors.
+– Before we wrap up, I want to ask about StudioFeed’s other endeavors.
 Your website says that you’ve done radio shows in the past.
-What;s the current status of that?
+What’s the current status of that?
 Also, are there any future plans for your Sound in Motion music festival?

-We’ve had to put the radio shows hold for a few months, just to get things rolling with the Subpac.
-We’re music fans, and a lot of our friends are music promoters.
-So the radio show served as a platform for different crews to come in and perform primarily DJ sets and stream it out to the community.
+We’ve had to put the radio shows on hold for a few months, just to get things rolling with the Subpac.
+We’re music fans and a lot of our friends are music promoters, so the radio show served as a platform for different crews to come in and perform DJ sets and stream them to the community.

-We’ve done 2 Sound In Motion festivals already, but put it on hold this year.
+We’ve done two Sound In Motion festivals already, but put it on hold this year.
 We’ve got plans for it in the future though.

-StudioFeed’s Facebook page says that you guys “support independent music”.
-Is that an intentional choice on your part, or is it the result of being a new company that started from the bottom.
-Can you ever imagine partnering with major labels on your projects?
+– StudioFeed’s Facebook page says that you guys “support independent music”.
+Is that an intentional choice on your part, or is it the result of being a new company?
+Would you ever partner with major labels on your projects?

 We’re open to a number of partnerships, but at our core, it’s always going to be about independent, underground music.
 That’s where innovation happens, as well as the strongest connections between artists and fans.